 Another way to keep your conditioned air in your home is to seal leaks that allow your heated air to escape into the attic.
 Use caulk, spray foam or weatherstripping, depending on the situation.
 This will also help keep super-heated air from your attic from transferring into your living spaces during the summer.
 Improved ventilation in your attic, with the possible addition of an attic fan, is another strategy for better energy efficiency.

 Home improvements like this can save you a lot more money than they cost.
-For more information about saving energy and money in your San Diego area home, please calls us at Sherlock Heating & Air Conditioning.
+For more information about saving energy and money in your San Diego area home, please calls us at Sherlock Plumbing Heating & Air.